b97jre/RNAseqcourse/source/intro.rst

 =================================
 This datset contains a few small RNA libraries, from Drosophila melanogaster (fruit fly) embryos and two cell lines (KC167 cells derived from whole embryos, and ML-DmD32 cells derived from adult wing discs).
-This is a subset of a much larger data set used to study microRNAs and other small RNAs in Drosophila These data sets are described more in this paper: http://genome.cshlp.org/content/24/7/1236.full
+This is a subset of a much larger data set used to study microRNAs and other small RNAs in Drosophila.
+These data sets are described more in this paper: http://genome.cshlp.org/content/24/7/1236.full

 Short summary of the long reads
 ===============================
-This dota set contains a test run of extracted RNA from HeLa cells run on the pac bio.
-The raw data has then been assembled into high quality reads.
-The reads has then been mapped onto the human genome.
+This data set contains mapped pac bio reads from full length RNAs in HeLa cells.

 Short summary of the peptide data